WIPACrepo/lta/README.md

 A script `picker.sh` is used to generate a token and start a Picker component that interacts with the REST DB.

-A script `make-transfer-request.sh` can used to POST a TransferRequest object to the REST DB and get the data archival process started.
+A script `make-transfer-request.sh` can be used to POST a TransferRequest object to the REST DB and get the data archival process started.
 An example of usage would be: